bgomberg/roboshield/userguide.md

 <img src="images/gy-521.jpg" alt="GY-521" style="width: 150px;"/>

-In order to use the GY-521, configure the following options on the Roboshield
+In order to use the GY-521, configure the following options on the Roboshield:

 * Each I2C_EN solder bridge must be closed
 * The I2C_PWR solder bridge must be shorted to 3V3